SamahaCore/simpleFiqh/docs/hanafi/purification/wudhu.md

 # Wudhu

 What is wudhu?
-It is ablution
+It is ablution.

 ## Fara'id